 Our approach to sustainability reflects our commitment to operate responsibly and meet legislative requirements, manage hazards associated with our business and maintain our social licence to operate.

-Viterra is focused on providing an environmentally safe method for waste disposal and has partnered with Vanden Recyling to help dispose of some of our plastic waste.
+Viterra is focused on providing an environmentally safe method for waste disposal and has partnered with Vanden Recycling to help dispose of some of our plastic waste.

-Viterra holds EPA (Environmental Protection Authority) licences for eight sites across the business, including our seven operational port terminals.
+Viterra holds EPA (Environmental Protection Authority) licences for our seven operational port terminals.
 By maintaining EPA licences, Viterra acts responsibly to ensure that risk of potential environmental impact associated with port operations is minimised.